edumserrano/webpack-module-federation-with-angular/basic-ng16/README.md

 ## How to run

-1) Go to `/basic-ng16/shell-ng16` folder and run `npm start`.
+1) Go to `/basic-ng16/shell-ng16` folder and run `npm i`, followed by `npm start`.
 This will start the shell app on http://localhost:4200.
-2) Go to `/basic-ng16/mfe1-ng16` folder and run `npm start`.
+2) Go to `/basic-ng16/mfe1-ng16` folder and run `npm i`, followed by `npm start`.
 This will start the mfe1 app on http://localhost:4201.

 To see the mfe1 app loaded into the shell go to the shell's URL and click the `load my-feature angular module from mfe1` link.